nus-cs2103-AY2021S2/ip/docs/README.md

 ### `deadline <description> /by <date>` - Add a Deadline

-description: the description of the deadline you want to add
+description: the description of the deadline you want to add <br>
 date: the date of the deadline in _**yyyy-mm-dd**_ format

 Example of usage: